givemepower8/Phaser3Practices/docs/phaser physics.md

 [physics source code](https://github.com/photonstorm/phaser/blob/v3.16.2/src/physics/arcade/index.js)

+## Body

-The scene has a `physics.world`, the world is responsible for creating, managing, colliding and updating all of the bodies within it.
+The game has a `physics.world`, the world is responsible for creating, managing, colliding and updating all of the objects within it.

-The world has a bounds, gravity.
+In order for physics systems to work, it needs to have objects inside of the physics "world" that can collide against each other.
+These objects are termed "bodies."
+A body is something that has a certain shape like a box, circle, or complex shape made up of points and lines and exists in the world.
+These bodies are not visual elements and are only used by the physics system to calculate things like change in position and collisions.
+Since they are not visible objects, they are often associated with a visible element that will reflect the position and rotation of the physics body in a visible way on screen.

+By default, Phaser sprites do not have bodies associated with them.
+The bodies need to be activated for the physics system you will be using.
+Once activated, the sprites will be controlled by the body in the physics system.

+By default, Phaser sprites do not have bodies associated with them.
+The bodies need to be activated for the physics system you will be using.

+Inside the world, there lives lots of sprites, game objects or grouped items on the scene.
+The world has a bounds, gravity for the sprites with body enabled.

 By default, the world's fps (frame rate per second) is set to 60 which defines physics steps to be taken per second.

-Inside the world, there lives lots of sprites, game objects or grouped items on the scene.

 They have physics body which can be Dynamic or Static.